1930 FIFA World Cup final

 Uruguay manager Alberto Suppici was 31 at the time, and still holds the record for being youngest coach of a FIFA World Cup winning team.
 Jules Rimet, president of FIFA, presented Uruguay with the World Cup Trophy, later to be named after him.
 The following day was declared a national holiday in Uruguay.
 In Buenos Aires, a mob threw stones at the Uruguayan consulate.

 The last living player from the final was Argentine striker Francisco Varallo, who died on 30 August 2010 aged 100.
 The last living Uruguayan from the final was Ernesto Mascheroni, who died on 3 July 1984 aged 76.
+This was the first World Cup final to feature two Spanish-speaking countries, with the only other being the 2026 final between Argentina and Spain.